June 13, 2010

 One of the key stumbling blocks for entrepreneurs undergoing a transition in business ownership is financing.
 That's according to both a study by the Canadian Federation of Independent Business

 as well as the experience of any number of entrepreneurs.

-"Whether you're a vendor or a buyer, the financing will often make or break the deal," says Michel Bergeron, BDC Vice President for Corporate Relations.
+"Whether you're a vendor or a buyer, the financing will often make or break the deal," says Michel Bergeron, BDC Senior Vice President, Marketing & Public Affair.
 A main challenge in buying or selling a business is that it inevitably involves intangible assets, he explains.
 "You could be dealing with goodwill assets such as your brand, client list, management team expertise and employees' skills or research and development costs," he says.
 "Although most financial institutions will consider your hard assets such as building, land and equipment, few will leverage the value of intangibles in the deal."